Xomega-Net/Xomega.Docs/docs/generators/enums/enum-sql.md

 The objects that are set as a source of enumeration items for one or multiple enumerations must have an element `sql:enum-items` element nested under their `config` element, which provides a mapping between the object fields and the enumeration structure.

-Specifically, it should set which of the object's fields store the value, text and description of enumeration items in its attributes `item-value`, `item-text` and `item-desc` respectively.
+Specifically, it should set which of the object's fields store the value, text, and description of enumeration items in its attributes `item-value`, `item-text`, and `item-desc` respectively.

 If the object represents a generic dictionary that contains items for multiple enumerations, then you must indicate which field stores the name of the enumeration in its `enum-name` attribute.